 Warsaw, Poland: Most of Poland is affordable and Warsaw has great cafes, nightlife and coworking.

-Sarajevo, Bosnia & Herzegovina: One of the cheapest and quietest capitals in Europe.
+Sarajevo, Bosnia & Herzegovina: One of Europe’s cheapest and quietest capitals.

 Working from a coworking space can boost your productivity immensely.
 I can’t believe how much coworking has helped my business and I’m disappointed I didn’t look into this sooner.

 Barcelona, Spain: Home to Makers of Barcelona, Cloudworks and Betahaus.

 Paris, France: Work from Volumes or Remix amongst other coworking places.